Injection Therapy For Pain Management

-For some patients with muscle and joint pain, oral medications and physical therapy may not provide a complete improvement.
+For some patients with pain in their muscles, joints, neck, and back, physical therapy and oral medication may not provide complete improvement.
 However, surgery is not always recommended as a next step.
+The goal of pain management is to help patients avoid surgery unless it is necessary.

-Depending on the cause and source of a patient’s pain, muscle or joint injections might be an effective treatment to help patients manage pain without surgery.
+Depending on the cause and source of a patient’s pain, injections might be an effective treatment to help patients manage pain without surgery.
+Injections can provide longer-lasting relief from pain and inflammation than oral medications.
+This pain relief may allow patients to more actively participate in physical therapy and exercise, which can work hand-in-hand with pain relief to help patients better manage their conditions.

 Cortisone steroid injections are commonly used to treat joint pain caused by arthritis.
 These injections can help to decrease pain by reducing inflammation in the joint.
 Although corticosteroids can be taken orally, the right amount of medication may not reach the targeted area.
 By injecting the medication directly into the problem area, patients can get more targeted pain relief.